jdelreyes/jotrack-backend/readme.md

 4. Once uploaded, you are allowed to apply for jobs.
 5. Applying for jobs triggers `AI Resume Builder` to make a newly-created resume based on your master-resume tailored to the job description.
 6. These `GeneratedResume` objects are accessed at `http://localhost:8000/api/generated-resumes`

-## Note

-> This project is a part of a larger project called [JoTrack](https://github.com/jayden-n/jotrack) where I am the backend developer, relational database architect and, RESTful API designer.

 ## Installation